bright/new-www/content/blog/2020-11-15-forward-compatible-enums-in-kotlin.md

 comments: true
 published: true
 ---
-A few years ago Adam outlined
+**A few years ago Adam outlined
 [8 steps to keep your API sane](/blog/8-steps-to-keep-your-api-sane) in his blog post which I really recommend if you haven't seen it yet.
-The second step there, "be liberal in what the app accepts", is quite a specific one because it is applicable not only to the backend side of the API but also, if not the most, the clients of that API.
+The second step there, "be liberal in what the app accepts", is quite a specific one because it is applicable not only to the backend side of the API but also, if not the most, the clients of that API.**

-I cannot stress enough the importance of that rule in the "offline first" apps.
+I cannot stress enough the importance of that rule in the [offline-first apps](/blog/offline-first-app-guide-for-startups-app-owners-case-studies/).
 Let's take a look at some example.

 ## Example: 9GAG post tags